ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 You can also disable SNAT or DNAT for an IP address or a range of addresses.
 If an address has multiple NAT rules, the rule with the highest priority is applied.

 When you configure NSX NAT in {{site.data.keyword.vpc_short}}, you can use the public `/32` floating IP addresses as the public NAT IP addresses in both Tier-0 and Tier-1 gateways.
 You can have multiple NAT IP addresses, if needed.
-When NAT is configured on Tier-1 gateway, ensure that the floating IP is correctly advertised between Tier-0 and Tier-1 gateways.
+When NAT is configured on a Tier-1 gateway, ensure that the floating IP is correctly advertised between Tier-0 and Tier-1 gateways.

-For more information about NAT in NSX, see [VMware Documentation](https://docs.vmware.com/en/VMware-NSX-Data-Center/3.1/administration/GUID-E9B40B40-D0C4-4CC9-9706-E9C153FF1A6C.html?hWord=N4IghgNiBcIHZgC4AICWdlwM4A8QF8g){: external}.
+For more information about NAT in NSX, see [VMware Documentation](https://docs.vmware.com/en/VMware-NSX/4.1/administration/GUID-7AD2C384-4303-4D6C-A44A-DEF45AA18A92.html){: external}.

 ### Firewall
 {: #vpc-vcf-nsx-t-logical-routers-edge-gateway-fw}